zimicjs/zimic/docs/wiki/api-zimic-typegen.md

 ## `zimic/typegen`

 This module exports resources for generating types programmatically.
-We recommend using the CLI, but this is still a valid alternative for more advanced use cases.
+We recommend using the [`zimic typegen` CLI](cli-zimic-typegen), but this is still a valid alternative for more advanced use cases.

 An example using the programmatic API to generate types from an OpenAPI schema: